-Volkswagen and Canadian class counsel have reached a nationwide proposed class settlement regarding approximately 20,000 affected 3.0L diesel vehicles.
-If approved, the 3.0L settlement program in Canada will include the following benefits:
+On April 25, 2018, Volkswagen and Canadian class counsel announced that the Québec and Ontario Courts have granted approval of the nationwide class settlement to resolve consumer claims in Canada regarding approximately 20,000 affected 3.0L diesel vehicles.
+The 3.0L settlement program in Canada includes the following benefits:

-• Cash payments to owners and lessees of model year 2013-2016 Volkswagen, Audi and Porsche 3.0L diesel vehicles (so-called Generation Two vehicles) who receive the recall for an emissions repair to bring their vehicle into full compliance with originally certified emissions standards, as well as an extended warranty. • Cash payments to owners and lessees of model year 2009-2012 Volkswagen and Audi 3.0L diesel vehicles (so-called Generation One vehicles), as well as additional options that include buyback, trade-in, early lease termination or, if approved by the U.S. EPA and available by recall in Canada, a modification to reduce emissions. • Cash payments for certain owners and lessees who no longer own or lease their Generation One or Generation Two 3.0L diesel vehicle.
+• Cash payments to approximately 15,000 owners and lessees of model year 2013-2016 Volkswagen, Audi and Porsche 3.0L diesel vehicles (so-called Generation Two vehicles) who receive the recall for an emissions repair to bring their vehicle into full compliance with originally certified emissions standards, as well as an extended emissions warranty. • Cash payments to approximately 5,000 owners and lessees of model year 2009-2012 Volkswagen and Audi 3.0L diesel vehicles (so-called Generation One vehicles). • Eligible owners and lessees of Generation One vehicles can choose to sell their vehicle to Volkswagen (the buyback option) or terminate their lease without penalty, or, if a modification to reduce emissions is approved by the U.S. EPA and available by recall in Canada, choose to keep their vehicle and have it modified at no charge and receive an extended emissions warranty. • Eligible owners can also choose to trade in their Generation One vehicle and receive a trade-in credit towards the purchase of a new or used Volkswagen or Audi vehicle from a Volkswagen or Audi dealership in Canada.

 On November 2, 2015, the Environmental Protection Agency (EPA) and California Air Resources Board (CARB) issued a notice of violation regarding our 3.0L V6 TDI engines.
 The notice indicated that emissions control devices were not sufficiently described and explained in our applications for regulatory approval.
 Audi has worked directly with EPA on this and has committed to document the emissions devices in detail and resubmit the revised applications.